-Make A Slip Knot
+Make a Slip Knot

 The first step for many popular cast ons.